Evaluating Robustness of Large Language Models Against Multilingual Typographical Errors: Conclusion

 \section{Conclusion}

 We present a comprehensive study on the multilingual robustness of LLMs under simulated, realistic typographical errors.
 To this end, we introduce \algorithmname, a multilingual typo generation algorithm grounded in language-specific keyboard layouts and human typing behavior.
-Through extensive evaluation of 18 models across five tasks and three model families, we find that even modest levels of noise can impair model performance -- particularly in reasoning-heavy tasks.
-While larger models and instruction tuning improve performance on clean inputs, they do not necessarily confer greater robustness.
-Moreover, we identify language-specific sensitivity: models are more resilient in high-resource, Latin-script languages.
+Through extensive evaluation of 18 models across multiple tasks and three model families, we show that even modest levels of noise can substantially degrade performance -- particularly for reasoning-intensive tasks.
+While larger models and instruction tuning improve performance on clean inputs, they do not consistently translate to improved robustness under noise.
+We further uncover crosslingual disparities: models are more resilient in high-resource, Latin-script languages, while exhibiting greater vulnerability in lower-resource or non-Latin-script languages.
 These findings highlight critical blind spots in current LLM evaluation and motivate future work on noise-aware multilingual pretraining, evaluation, and human-centric error modeling.